 Performance Envelope Allocations 2018-2019

 On March 29th, 2018, 19 English and 12 French broadcasters received performance envelope allocations from the program budget for use in the 2018-2019 fiscal year.
 English broadcasters shared $152.4 million in envelope funds, while $76.2 million was shared among French broadcasters.

 The allocated Flex Amount (of 50%), shown in the broadcaster allocations above, can be used for supporting productions of any eligible genre.
 Small (as defined in the Performance Envelope Manual) and educational Broadcasters were granted 100% genre flexibility as well as exemption from the 15% In-house/Broadcaster-affiliated cap in order to enable them to better leverage their envelope allocations.

 If a qualifying independent broadcaster or corporate group of broadcasters had an envelope of under $50,000 in both languages combined, they were granted a minimum envelope equal to that amount to ensure that they could meaningfully contribute to projects in the coming fiscal year.
-In 2017-2018, three English-language broadcasters and five French-language broadcasters were given this minimum envelope amount.
+In 2018-2019, two English-language broadcasters and one French-language broadcaster were given this minimum envelope amount.

-- Broadcasters will be required to direct at least fifteen percent (15%) of their respective Performance Envelope Allocation dollars to Eligible Projects where, of all the cumulative Producer, Director and Writer positions on a given TV Component, at least 40% of the total number of positions are held by women.
+- Broadcasters will be required to direct at least twenty-five percent (25%) of their respective Performance Envelope Allocation dollars to Eligible Projects where, of all the cumulative Producer, Director and Writer positions on a given TV Component, at least 40% of the total number of positions are held by women.